licensezero/licensezero-private-license/terms.md

 In turn for the _Price_, the _Seller_ licenses the _Buyer_ for the _Term_ to do everything with the _Contributions_ to the _Project_ that would otherwise infringe the _Seller_'s copyright in them.

-# Notices

-The _Seller_ must ensure that everyone who gets a copy of any of the _Contributions_ to the _Project_ from them, with or without changes, also gets the text of this license, as well as the text of any public license granted for them.

 # Patent

 In return for the _Price_, the _Seller_ licenses the _Buyer_ for the _Term_ to do everything with the project that would otherwise infringe patent claims the _Seller_ can license or becomes able to license.